The measure command performs various calculations and sends results to the Log. Possible values of property:

 Calculate the center of mass of each density map and/or set of atoms in spec.
 Map centers are reported in grid indices, atomic centers of mass in the atomic coordinate system.
 The level option indicates using only map regions above contour-level.
 If mark is true, a marker will be placed at at each computed center, with radius marker-radius (default based on the contents of spec) and color (default #b4b4b4• measure convexity surf-model [ smoothingIterations N ] [ writeSurfaceData filename ] [ patches convexity-threshold ] palette-options

 ).
 The marker model is opened as number model-number (default next unused number) with name model-name (default based on the contents of spec).
+Atomic mass-weighting is always used, but the related command define centroid allows calculating the center of geometry (not mass-weighted) of a set of atoms.
 See also: cofr

 Color a surface based on the convexity at each vertex, calculated as 2π minus the cone-angle spanned by the triangles incident at the vertex.
 Convexity values are smoothed by averaging with neighboring (edge-connected) vertices for a specified number of iterations (default 5).
 Smoothing is generally recommended, given that this definition of convexity is nonstandard and the unsmoothed values depend strongly on the triangulation: vertices surrounded by large triangles on a smooth surface will have sharper cone angles than vertices surrounded by small triangles.
 (Normalizing by triangle areas does not help because the patch around a vertex is often irregular in shape.)
 The surface vertex positions, normals, convexity values, and triangles can be saved to a text file with writeSurfaceData, where filename can be a pathname including the directory location.• measure inertia atom-spec [ perChain true | false ] [ showEllipsoid true | false ] [ color color-spec ] [ modelId model-number ] [ replace true | false ]